Ted Patrick: Civil and criminal proceedings involving Patrick

 In late 1983, Patrick was found guilty of violating the civil rights of Richard Cooper, a member of the Divine Light Mission.
-The jury ordered Patrick to pay US$40,000 in punitive damages and US$10,000 in compensatory damages.
+The jury ordered Patrick to pay US$40,000 in punitive damages and US$10,000 in compensatory damages (equivalent to a total of approximately $ now).
 Patrick was unable to pay the damages immediately due to the years of legal battles.

 In 1990, Patrick attempted to deprogram Elma Miller, an Amish woman who had joined a liberal sect.
 He was hired by her husband to return her to him and the Amish church.
 Criminal charges of conspiracy were filed against Miller's husband, brother, and two others, but were later dropped on her request to the prosecuting attorney, who decided not to charge Patrick.